American Chronicles

-American Chronicles is a documentary television program that was broadcast by Fox Broadcasting Company as part of its 1990 fall lineup.
+American Chronicles was a documentary television program broadcast by Fox Broadcasting Company as part of its 1990 fall lineup.

 American Chronicles was produced by Mark Frost through Lynch/Frost Productions, the company that he founded with David Lynch.
 Featured many of the same quirky camera angles, unusual music, and a focus on violence and sexuality that were hallmarks of their ABC series Twin Peaks.
 The half-hour weekly program was narrated by Richard Dreyfuss.

 This program had a relatively brief run, being cancelled just over three months after its premiere, after ranking last out of 98 shows with an average household rating of 3.07.